gengxiankun/ssh-am/README.md

        -P  the port number

        -t  the type of login authorization, the default is password.
 If you choose Google secondary authentication, you can specify it as 'ga'

+       -k  specify the key mode authorization by -t 'key'.
+This parameter passes the key address.

 ## How to use